spokestack/spokestack.io/content/docs/Android/speech-pipeline.md

 If you've read any of our other documentation, you know that the speech pipeline is the main way you interact with Spokestack's speech recognition and wake word.
 This guide is here to explain in a little more detail how the Android version of Spokestack uses this architecture to recognize wake words and user speech.

-## What _is_ it?
+## What _Is_ It?

 As the name implies, `SpeechPipeline` is a collection of distinct modular components that work together to process user speech.
 It uses the [Builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) (via the `SpeechPipeline.Builder` class) to handle its potentially complex configuration.
 In short, the pipeline receives audio via an _input class_ and sends it through a variable number of _stages_, each of which performs some form of processing and optionally dispatches events back through the pipeline.
 The stages interact with the pipeline via a shared `SpeechContext`; each stage may alter this context; for example, a voice activity detector may set `isSpeech` to `true`, signalling that the last frame of audio represented speech.

 All pipeline processing is done on a background thread to avoid blocking the UI.

-## How do I set it up?
+## How Do I Set It Up?

-Configuration available at build time include properties, described in [the configuration guide](/docs/concepts/pipeline-configuration) and the [Javadoc](https://www.javadoc.io/doc/io.spokestack/spokestack-android) for the various pipeline stages; and the designated speech event listener(s), which we'll talk about a bit later.
+Configuration available at build time include the properties described in [the configuration guide](/docs/concepts/pipeline-configuration) and the [Javadoc](https://www.javadoc.io/doc/io.spokestack/spokestack-android) for the various pipeline stages and the designated speech event listener(s), which we'll talk about a bit later.

-Stage order matters in the build process; audio is processed by each stage in turn, according to the order in which it's declared at build time.
+Stage order matters in the build process.
+Audio is processed by each stage in turn, according to the order in which it's declared at build time.
 For example, a stage that activates ASR based on the presence of the wake word needs to be placed before the ASR stage, and any stages that process audio to make the wake word detector's job easier (for example, gain control) must be declared before the wake word detection stage.
 The order of configuration properties, on the other hand, does not matter, and their declarations can be placed before or after those of processing stages.

 Spokestack offers several pre-built "profiles" that bundle input class, stage classes, and in some cases configuration properties tuned to support different app configurations.
-See the [Javadoc](https://www.javadoc.io/doc/io.spokestack/spokestack-android) for the `io.spokestack.spokestack.profile` package for a complete listing, but here's a brief summary:
+See the [Javadoc for the profile package](https://www.javadoc.io/doc/io.spokestack/spokestack-android/latest/io/spokestack/spokestack/profile/package-summary.html) for a complete listing, but here's a brief summary:

 - Profiles whose names begin with `VADTrigger` send any detected speech straight to the chosen speech recognizer.
 - `TFWakeword` profiles use [TensorFlow Lite](https://www.tensorflow.org/lite) for wake word recognition.